bhanmrinal/bhanmrinal/readme.md

 ║ I’m an AI/ML Developer & a Data Science Enthusiast         ║ ┣━━ 🔭 AI/ML & Data Science
 ║                                                            ║ ┃   ┣━━ ⭐ Deep Learning, Transformers, Machine Learning
 ║ My areas of interest are AI/ML, LLMs, NLP, Data Science,   ║ ┃   ┣━━ ⭐ LLMs, NLP, OpenCV,
-║ Web Development, Cloud and basically every other thing out ║ ┃   ┣━━ ⭐ Python, Django, FLask, FastAPI ║ there.
+║ Back-End Development, Cloud and basically every other thing out ║ ┃   ┣━━ ⭐ Python, Django, FLask, FastAPI ║ there.
 I love working with various tools and keeping up    ║ ┃   ┗━━ ⭐ SQL, PHP, Ruby on Rails* ║ with new tech in the market.                               ║ ┣━━ 🔢 Mathematics & Trading ╚════════════════════════════════════════════════════════════╝ ┗━━ ✍️ Back-end Development